Islam and music

-The debate over the relationship between Islam and music has a long history in Islam.
-Many Muslims believe that the Qur'an and Sunnah prohibit music (instruments and singing); however, others believe that some forms of music are permissible.
-Music existed in the Islamic world, although it was often confined to palaces and private homes to avoid censure.
+Since the early Islamic era, there has been extensive debate across the Muslim world with regard to the nature and permissibility of music from the perspective of Islam.
+Many Islamic scholars believe that the Quran and sunnah (the sayings and lifestyle of Muhammad) prohibit creating or indulging in any form of music and associated arts, such as dancing; while others have asserted that some specific musical traditions are permissible.
+Nevertheless, music has thrived in the Muslim world, although it was historically often confined to palaces and private homes to avoid censure as prescribed by Islamic law.

-In many parts of the Muslim world devotional/religious music and secular music is well developed.
-In recent decades, "the advent of a whole new generation of Muslim musicians who try to blend their work and faith", has given the issue "extra significance".
+In many parts of the Muslim world, devotional/religious music and secular music is well developed.
+In recent decades, "the advent of a whole new generation of Muslim musicians who try to blend their work and faith" has given the issue "extra significance" in Islamic discourse.

-Historically, Islamic art and music flourished during the Islamic Golden Age, and continued to flourish until the 19th century in the Ottoman, Safavi, and Mughal Empires.
-Ottoman music in particular developed into a diverse form of art music.
-It influenced Western composers of the Classical period.
-Islamic music is also credited with influencing European and Western music; for example, French musicologist Baron Rodolphe d'Erlanger in his assessment of the Abbasid Caliphate in Islamic history credits Abu Nasr Muhammad al-Farabi's Kitabu l'musiqi al-kabir ("The Great Book of Music") with this influence.
+Islamic art and music flourished greatly during the Islamic Golden Age in the Abbasid Caliphate, and continued to flourish until the 19th century in the Ottoman, Safavid, and Mughal empires.
+Ottoman music in particular developed into a diverse art form and influenced Western composers of the Classical period.
+More broadly, Islamic musical traditions are also credited with influencing modern music in the Western world.
+For example, French musicologist Rodolphe François, in his assessment of the Abbasid Caliphate in Islamic history, cites the Kitab al-Musiqa al-Kabir (كِتٰبَ ٱلمُوْسِيقَىٰ ٱلكَبِيرُ; lit.
+'The Great Book of Music') by al-Farabi as being influential.